mahescho/aptremotemux/README.md

 }

 # local domains, hostnames get striped as used in WATO
 LOCDOMS = [
 ".example.com",
 ]

 # hosts to ignore as defined in WATO
 IGNORE = [
 "not.me.example.com",
 ]

+# local sites, no SSH to status host required
+LOCSITES = [
+    "mysitename",
+]

 ```

 ## USAGE